HabitatFramework/UserGuide/interface/interface.rst

 	The displayed INCID value can be copied to the clipboard by selecting the value and then either right-clicking in the field and selecting **Copy** or pressing :kbd:`Ctrl-C`.

 .. note::
 	If the created or modified users are not configured, the 'By' fields will display their Windows login instead of their user name.
-For details on configuring users see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.
+For details on configuring users see 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 .. _figUIIS: